pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 # create a new stack with the same name on pulumi.com
 $ pulumi stack init my-app-production

-# import the new existing checkpoint into pulumi.com
+# import the new existing state into pulumi.com
-$ pulumi stack import --file my-app-production.checkpoint.json
+$ pulumi stack import --file my-app-production.stack.json
 ```

 After performing these steps, your stack will now be under the management of the Pulumi Service.
 All subsequent operations should be performed using this new backend.